 - in the beauty of holiness

 - what does it mean to worship the Lord in the beauty of holiness

 - worship him in the beauty of holiness

-- we worship you lord in the beauty of holiness
+- worship in the beauty of His holiness